svmiller/svmiller.github.io/_posts/2020-11-16-smarter-ways-to-store-your-wide-data-with-sql-magic-purrr.md

 not_all_na <- function(x) any(!is.na(x))
 ```

-Thereafter, let's split the GSS and WVS data by these waves/survey years and select only the columns that are not completely missing/unavailable in a given wave/year.
+Thereafter, I split the GSS and WVS data by these waves/survey years and select only the columns that are not completely missing/unavailable in a given wave/year.
 This is where some knowledge of `purrr` will emphasize how amazing the package is for tasks like these.
 The `map()` function is basically applying one function to six (in the WVS data) or 32 (in the GSS data) different data frames contained in the list.

 ```r